How to Install Perl on Fedora 40 or 39

 This command ensures the installation of a suite of tools and libraries, such as GCC, make, and other utilities, laying the groundwork for a successful compilation process.

-Once your system is ready with the required tools, the next step is to download the Perl source code.
-Perl’s official website hosts the latest versions.
+Once your system is ready with the required tools, you can download the Perl source code.
+The latest versions are on Perl’s official website.

 To download a specific version, for instance, Perl 5.38.0, use the wget command: